desertmonkey/gravtest/pages/05.system-configuration/03.setting-date-and-time/default.md

 — then it is likely that a mistake was made.
 In this case, correct the mistake and rerun the three commands above to verify.

-<ac:structured-macro ac:macro-id="c1cd5602-8ab4-4224-b2d3-c757a5653bda" ac:name="note" ac:schema-version="1"><ac:rich-text-body>
+!
 With this unit file override present, changing NTP settings using NCLU do not take effect until the DHCP script regenerates the alternate NTP configuration file.

-</ac:rich-text-body></ac:structured-macro>

 ## <span>Related Information</span>